 There are two types of home insurance:

-This covers your bricks and mortar, and would pay for repairs or rebuilding costs if, for example, your property were damaged or destroyed by a fire or storm.
+Buildings insurance covers the cost of repairs or rebuilding works to the structural parts of your home.
+It provides protection for your home from flooding, fire and storms.
 The amount of buildings cover you need is based on how much it would cost to rebuild your property, rather than its market value.
-When you run a quote, we’ll suggest a re-build amount using data about your address provided by the Royal Institution of Chartered Surveyors.
+When you run a buildings insurance quote, we’ll suggest a re-build amount using data about your address provided by the Royal Institution of Chartered Surveyors.

 What kind of insurance should I get?

 If you own your home, then you will need both buildings and contents insurance.
 If you have a mortgage, your bank or building society will require you to have buildings insurance.

 If you’re a renting your property, then buildings cover will be the responsibility of your landlord, but you will need contents cover to protect your possessions.